kobolabs/metadata-style-guide/README.md

 `<PriceAmount>10.00</PriceAmount>`</br>
 `<CurrencyCode>USD</CurrencyCode>`</br>
 `</Price>`</br>
 **--- the above price is the regular price.
-It does not contain any dates. the price will stop as soon as the below promo dates will be reached and be back at the end date.---**</br>
+It does not contain any dates.
+The price will stop as soon as the below promo dates will be reached and be back at the end date.---**</br>
 `<Price>`</br>
 `<PriceType>01</PriceType>`</br>
 `<PriceQualifier>08</PriceQualifier>` -- **Mandatory** </br>